 These are always great venues and sometimes easier to get into than bookstores.
 Participate in various events that your library may hold.
 Ask if there is a local author program.
 There are also showcase events that usually happen annually.
 Contact your local library.
 Reach out on the state level, or at your capitol, where many additional events can take place.

-In a separate blog post, I’m going to talk about non-bookstore markets like coffee shops, Costco, gift shops, restaurants, and other creative book event venues.
-We’ll cover how to prep for pitching these venues and how to make them successful.
+In a separate blog post I’ve talked about non-bookstore markets like coffee shops, Costco, gift shops, restaurants, and other creative book promotion ideas and venues.
+I cover how to prep for pitching these venues and how to make them successful.

 For now, just compile a list of places that are popular with your target buyer market.
 Once you finally compiled your list of places to hold a book event, be sure to do these simple things.